 UNKNOWN PYRAMIDS: In proximity to the famous Giza plateau, we will visit the ancient sites of the Forgotten Pyramids, starting with the Pyramids of the Old Kingdom in Abu Rawash and Abu Sir, over 4500 years old, built during the reign of the 4th and 5th Dynasty of Egyptian Pharaohs.
 Abu Rawash and Abu Sir are closed to the visitors, however Archaeological Paths obtained a special permission from the Minister of Antiquities to enter these unique monuments.
-Next, we will travel south to visit Meidum with an enormous pyramid built by pharaoh Snefru and we will continue to the pyramids in Lisht and Hawara dating back to the 12th Dynasty.
+Next, we will travel south to visit Meidum with an enormous pyramid built by pharaoh Snefru and we will continue to the pyramid in Hawara dating back to the 12th Dynasty.
 These unique sites will complete your full tour of Egypt’s unknown Pyramids.

 BAHARIYA OASIS: Our journey will then take us to the most magical sites in Egypt in the Oasis of Bahariya.
 We will visit the beautifully decorated Egyptian tombs from 500 BC and the Temple of Alexander the Great where, it is believed, he was buried.